codywatts/Puzzle-and-Dragons-Texture-Tool/README.md

 PAD Texture Extractor
 ======

-The PAD Texture Extractor is a python script which extracts texture images from the binary data of the popular mobile game "Puzzle & Dragons".
+The PAD Texture Extractor is a python script which extracts texture images from the binary data of the popular iOS & Android game "Puzzle & Dragons".

 Example Usage
 ------